 Arrow-wood Viburnum (Viburnum dentatum): Two are needed to produce berries.
 Small cultivars available.

 Possum-haw (Viburnum nudum): Glossy leaves.
 Short varieties available.
+Two are needed to get berries.
 Plant two different selections for best fruit.